IlMistico/h_ngm_n/README.md

 ## Step 1.
 REST single-player game - COMPLETED
 Expose the game via REST endpoints to support single player games.

 Many player can play indipendently at the same time: each will be handled asynchronously.

 Launch `main_webserver.py` to start the server.
-Set env variables `HOST` and `PORT` to use custom values.
+If necessary, set env variables `HOST` and `PORT` to use custom values.

 ## Step 2.
-REST PvP game - TODO
-The same as step 1, but allows two players to compete in the same game.
+Websockets - COMPLETED
+Use websockets (persistent connection) to handle each game.

 ## Step 3.
-Websockets - TODO
-Use websockets (persistent connection) to handle each game.

-## Step 4.
 Secure communications - TODO
 Add cryptography to both REST and Websocket versions of the game, to encrypt/decrypt messages.
-Easier way would be to create a symmetrical key, exchange it with client on secure channels (via an endpoint over https after authentication) and use it leisurely.
+### Step 3.1 Add SSL certificates - TODO WITH CONDITION
+Real implementation requires real certificates

+### 3.2 Add OAuth2 - TODO

+## Step 4.
+PvP game - TODO
+The same as step 1, but allows two players to compete in the same game.

+## Step 5.
+Cool UI - WILL NOT DO
+Out of scope.